 - Push ups

 - Superman - Lay face down on the floor with your arms out in front of you.
-Flex your back muscles, pulling your arms, chest and legs off the floor while balancing on your stomach.
+Squeeze your back muscles, pulling your arms, shoulders, and legs off the floor while balancing on your chest and stomach.

 - Leg press